davewsmith/app-engine-starter/README.md

 # App Engine Python Starter VM

-Here's a starting point for Google App Engine projects, in Virtual Machine form.
+This sets up a VirtualBox VM for developing a Google App Engine project, including the SDK, and a trivial app with initial tests.

-This scratches an itch I have, and may require some fiddling to scratch yours.
+Having a starting point within reach scratches an itch I have.
+It may require some fiddling to scratch yours.
 Fiddle away.

 ## Requirements

 Building the VM requires VirtualBox and Vagrant.
-If you're running Ubuntu
+If you're running Ubuntu,

     sudo apt-get install virtualbox

-gets you the former, and following the instructions on `http://vagrant.io` gets you the latter
+gets you the former, and following the instructions on `http://vagrant.io` gets you the latter.
+If you're on some other platform, follow whatever instructions you need to to get VirtualBox and Vagrant set up.

-## Building a VM
+## Building the VM

-Pull this down from github, then
+Pull this project down from github, then

     vagrant up

-On my Linux laptop, with an SSD and over a mediocre network connection, it takes about 7 minutes to build a VM.

 Then `vagrant ssh` into the VM to develop, test, and deploy.

+On my Linux laptop, with an SSD and over a mediocre network connection, it takes about 7 minutes to build the VM.

 ## Developing

 `make dev` will kick off `dev_appserver`.
 In the host OS, the application will be available on `http://localhost:8080/`, and the admin server will be available on `http://localhost:8000/`.

-Reload-on-change isn't working inside the VirtualBox guest OS.
-There's a trail of bug reports on the internets.
-If you find a solution that's amenable to pull requests, please send me one.
+Reload-on-change isn't working inside the VirtualBox guest OS, so you'll need to restart `dev_appserver` to see code changes.
+(There's a trail of bug reports about this on the internets.
+If you find a solution that's amenable to pull requests, please send it my way!)

 ## Testing

-`make test` runs any tests.
+`make test` runs tests.

+Note that the example tests use `Webtest`, which bypasses `app.yaml`.
+In particular, this means that these tests won't cover any `login:` behavior specified in `app.yaml`.

+See the [Webtest Doc](http://webtest.pythonpaste.org/en/latest/api.html#module-webtest) for more on Webtest.

 ## Deploying

-`make deploy` deploys the application to App Engine.

-This requires the environment variable `APP` to be set to the name of the application (as registered with App Engine), and make require a `gcloud init` to log in and cache credentials.
+`gcloud init` will let you log in and specify a default app id (project). `make deploy` then deploys to that app id.

+By default, each deploy gets a new version.
+To control the version, add `--version` to the `gcloud` command in `Makefile`.

 ## License